AerodynamicNerd/Number-Plate-Tracking/README.md

 # Number-Plate-Tracking
-This project is being tested for an electric Go-Kart which will be updated soon.
+This project is being tested which will be updated soon.